kenguest/Home-Assistant-Config/README.md

 (And also for reminding me what I'm planning to use other hardware for)

 This all started off when we bought our new home and had a Hive system installed for controlling our heating.
-I bought bought a light bulb, and power socket that could also be controlled with it, then I just kept adding to it.
+I bought a light bulb, and power socket that could also be controlled with it, then I just kept adding to it.

 The problem with Hive was/is that latency sucks - even with the plug and bulbs being locally controlled via the Hive Hub over a radio based protocol called zigbee - communicating with the Hub via the Hive app on my phone required internet based comms to an AWS hosted server.
 Gotta hate it when servers go down...